 And so the tradition started, of bringing in guest professionals to inspire and work alongside local performers.

 Over the past three and a half decades, thousands of local actors, directors, choreographers, musicians and technicians have developed their craft working among professionals with Opera House Theatre Company.
 Several have since followed their passions touring the world, performing with symphonies, dance companies, cruise ships or working behind the scenes on creative crews.
-Alumni have joined the casts of fourteen Broadway shows and twelve National tours such as: "Hamilton", "Wicked", "Cats", "Fosse", “Les Miserables”, "Motown the Musical", "Book of Mormon", "Oklahoma", “Grease”, "A Chorus Line”, "Footloose”, "Legally Blonde" and "Hairspray".
+Alumni have joined the casts of fourteen Broadway shows and sixteen National tours such as: "Hamilton", "Wicked", "Cats", "Fosse", "Les Miserables”, "Motown the Musical", "Book of Mormon", "Oklahoma", "Monty Python’s Spamalot”, "Wizard of Oz”, "Dirty Dancing”, "Cabaret”, "Sound of Music”, "Grease”, "A Chorus Line”, "Footloose”, "Legally Blonde" and "Hairspray".
 OHTC produces two winter and six summer musicals, totaling ninety full length shows annually with casts of 30-55 technicians and entertainers ages 7-83.
-Through these shows, paid positions are created for local independent contractors, musicians and technicians affording Wilmington artists an opportunity to perform alongside family, friends and current Broadway, TV & Film professionals.
+Through these shows, small paid positions are created for local independent contractors, musicians and technicians affording Wilmington artists an opportunity to perform alongside family, friends and current Broadway, TV & Film professionals.

 Theatre is continuously changing, and the memories it creates lasts lifetimes.
 Mary James and Lou will never be forgotten, and Opera House Theatre Company will go on in their honor.